jomo/imgur-screenshot/README.md

 * screenshot_select_command

-  > Alternative command to create a selective screenshot and save it to `%img`
+  > Command to create a selective screenshot and save it to `%img`

 * screenshot_window_command

-  > Alternative command to grab the active window and save it to `%img`
+  > Command to grab the active window and save it to `%img`
+  > On debian, you can use `scrot -u %img` to capture the active window instead of the whole screen
   > _(Used when selective screenshot cannot be taken, see [#1](https://github.com/jomo/imgur-screenshot/issues/1))_
 * edit